 - Ernst-Abbe-University of Applied Sciences Jena, Department of Social Work, Jena (Germany)

-- Glasgow Caledonian University, Department of Psychology, Social Work and Applied Health Sciences (Scotland)
+- Glasgow Caledonian University, Department of Psychology, Social Work and Allied Health Sciences (Scotland)

 - Hanzehogeschool Groningen, Univ. of Appl.
 Sciences, School of Social Studies, Groningen (The Netherlands)